-Insurance claims (or mortality experience) are taken into account in the annual review of participating policyowner dividends.
+Insurance claims (or mortality experience) are factored in our annual review of participating policyowner dividends.
 Historically we have seen life expectancy increase.
 In recent years, these mortality improvements have helped partially offset the impact of declining interest rates.
-In 2020, participating policyowner death claims totalled \$738 million.
+In 2021, participating policyowner death claims totalled \$802 million.